MicrosoftDocs/azure-devops-docs/docs/test/run-automated-tests-from-test-hub.md

 [!INCLUDE [version-header-tfs17](includes/version-header-tfs17.md)]

-Automate test cases in your test plans and run them directly from [!INCLUDE [test-hub-include-nolink](includes/test-hub-include-nolink.md)].
+Automate test cases in your test plans and run them directly from **Azure Test Plans** .
 Automated tests provide you with the following benefits:

 * A user-friendly process for testers who may not be well versed with running tests in Build or Release workflows.